andrenq/trading/README.md

     - PostgreSql is used to persist all the data on the application and we connect to it using hibernate's JDBC.
     - IEX REST Api service gives us real stock market data through an Http connection.
 - **Controllers**  are responsible for reciving the requests and forwarding them to the services.
 They also describe the endpoints.
 - **Services** execute all the requests sent by the controllers.
-They are resposnible for the business logic
+They are resposnible for the business logic, reciving the request, validating it and  executing it by interacting with the Postgres Database and the IEX server.
+-
 ### Future Improvements
  - Auto-update of IEX data.
  - Ability to create short positions.